maths/moodle-qtype_stack/doc/en/Authoring/JSXGraph.md

 In some situations, it can be quite useful to change the graph state based on the feedback that students get displayed after submitting the task.

 With STACK-JS, JSXGraph is contained inside an IFRAME and thus can not directly access DOM elements from the STACK question.
-So if you want to check weather some feedback is present in the STACK question, you have use the function  `stack_js.get_content(id)` from the stack_js namespace.
-The functions from this namespace can be called in the Javascript code inside the JSXGraph block just like the binding functions from the `stack_jxg` namespace.
+So if you want to check whether some feedback is present in the STACK question, you have to use the function  `stack_js.get_content(id)` from the stack_js namespace.
+The functions from this namespace can be called in the JavaScript code inside the JSXGraph block just like the binding functions from the `stack_jxg` namespace.

 The following steps should be taken to react to feedback inside of the JSXGraph applet: